jasonhemann/21SP-CS2800/_lec/lec6.md

   These are the things that follow from others, analytically.

   whereas synthetics are the things we induce from experience.

+# Logic: To find that which is true

 # Aristotle's logic.
 Part-whole logic.